pusher/pusher-phonegap-android/README.md

-# Pusher PhoneGap
+# Pusher PhoneGap on Android

-This is a sample project that demonstrates how to use the [Pusher JavaScript library](https://github.com/pusher/pusher-js) within PhoneGap.
+This is a sample project that demonstrates how to use the [Pusher JavaScript library](https://github.com/pusher/pusher-js) within PhoneGap on Android.

 ## Prerequisites